Key Quote

 RAD — PROGRESS

-The poem traces a movement from urban isolation to natural connection — from a world where the speaker cannot hear to a world where hearing takes on new, richer forms.
+The poem traces a movement from urban isolation to natural connectionconnection — A relationship in which people or things are linked or associated — from a world where the speaker cannot hear to a world where hearing takes on new, richer forms.
 The Māori woman who teaches the speaker bird calls facilitates this progress, acting as a guide between human and non-human communication.
 Antrobus suggests that progress for d/Deaf people is not about 'fixing' deafness but about finding environments and communities that value different ways of experiencing the world.
-The forest does not cure the speaker's deafness; it makes deafness irrelevant.
+The forest does not cure the speaker's deafness; it makes deafness irrelevantirrelevant — Not connected with or important to the matter at hand.

 Key Words